Managing Director, Jeremy Wyn-Harris, discusses Builderscrack fees and how to account for them in a way that doesn’t eat into your profits.

 A Note on Pricing

-Last month we published a well-received article on Avoiding The Race to The Bottom.
+We’ve published a well-received article on Avoiding The Race to The Bottom.
 If you haven’t read it yet, I suggest you do.
 While it’s important to be competitively priced, there is a fine line between being competitive, and being profitable.

 We’ve heard of reports (Why do tradie quotes vary so much?) of some jobs being quoted with up to a 100% difference in price.
 It’s important to note these reports are not concerning Builderscrack quotes, but we were asked to comment on the article and had a look.
 When we’re made aware of large quote variances on our platform we do investigate.
 As reported, this really turns homeowners off as they perceive a high amount of risk with accepting either quote.